-The Italian has one year left on his deal with the Russia FA but reports have swelled since Tuesday that he could step in to take the place of the Italian, who is expected to join Real Madrid.
+The Italian has one year left on his deal with the Russia FA but reports have swelled in the past 24 hours that he will step in to replace Ancelotti, who is expected to join Real Madrid in the coming weeks.

-Pierfilippo Capello, who is Capello's agent as well as his son, insists that his visit to the French capital club is merely coincidence, though, and refused to confirm that the meeting involved securing a deal for the 67-year-old.
+Pierfilippo Capello, who is Capello's agent as well as his son, insists that his visit to the French capital club is merely coincidence, though, and refused to confirm that the meeting involved securing a deal for the 67-year-old coach.

 "It was just a meeting scheduled a long time ago.
 We did not start negotiating for Fabio Capello to join PSG.
-I know Leonardo from 15 years ago," the younger Capello told RMC.
+I know Leonardo from 15 years ago," Capello told RMC.

-La Gazetta dello Sport, meanwhile, claims that the Russia boss has rejected les Parisiens' offer based on the one-year contract that they have offered him, with many speculating that they are hoping to hire Arsene Wenger when his deal with Arsenal runs out at the end of the 2013-14 campaign.
+La Gazetta dello Sport, meanwhile, are claiming that Capello has rejected les Parisiens' offer based on the one-year contract they have offered him, with many speculating that they are hoping to hire Arsene Wenger when his deal with Arsenal runs out at the end of the 2013-14 campaign.

-Former PSG player Gregory Coupet doubts that a 12-month contract would appeal to Capello but believes that he would be an excellent option for the reigning Ligue 1 champions.
+Former PSG player Gregory Coupet doubts that a 12-month contract will appeal to Capello but believes he would be an excellent option for the reigning Ligue 1 champions.